nodejs/node/doc/api/tls.md

 * `callback` {Function} A callback function taking no arguments that must be invoked in order for data to be sent or received over the secure connection.

-*Note*: Listening for this event will have an effect only on connections established after the addition of the event listener.
+Listening for this event will have an effect only on connections established after the addition of the event listener.

 ### Event: 'OCSPRequest'
 <!-- YAML